Danil98Borisov/Backend-Freedom-of-travel/README.md

 ## Roles:
 - ### User
   - Filter hotels by parameters
-  - Book a room, cancel a reservation
+  - Book a apartment, cancel a reservation
   - Add to favorites
   - Write reviews about the hotel / rating
-  - Compare room conditions for other hotels
+  - Compare apartment conditions for other hotels
   - Сhange the page language
   - Get a discount
   - Selecting the search area on the map